bnnm/wwiser/doc/EDITOR.md

       - probably for different emitters, or custom stuff like beat analysis
     - aux buses may change output config, but can only increase volume (other options seem ignored?)
     - there are "user defined" and "game defined", unsure about diffs
+    - aux-buses seem intended to apply effects like reverb (base sound + proximity aligned bus)
-    - seems aux-buses ultimately go to output, so they affect whole mix
+    - seems aux-buses may ultimately go to output
 - sub-buses may have sub-buses and aux-buses children, while aux-buses may have aux-buses
 - buses also define output device (system sound, etc) and parameters like output channel config
   - probably does up/downmixing depending on this config